CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/02-interact.md

-We provide smart contract binary executable at [cw-plus](https://github.com/CosmWasm/cw-plus/) repo alongside the code. cw-plus repository is a collection of production grade smart contracts that has been heavily testes on real mainnets.
+We provide smart contract binary executable at [cw-plus](https://github.com/CosmWasm/cw-plus/) repo alongside the code. cw-plus repository is a collection of production-grade smart contracts that has been heavily tested on real mainnets.
 You will see a list of available contracts on the repository page.
 Go click **Releases** button to see tagged binary executables.
 You can download binaries and deploy to compatible blockchains.

 We will use cw20 prebuilt binary for this course: [cw20-base](https://github.com/CosmWasm/cw-plus/releases/download/v0.8.0/cw20_base.wasm)

-Please don't pay attention to cw20-base details, just focus on getting a contract on a testnet.
+Please don't pay attention to cw20-base details for now, just focus on getting a contract on a testnet.

 ## wasmd